Germany is a founding member of the EBRD and an important contributor to the Bank's work.

 Germany is one of the strongest sources of foreign direct investment in the EBRD’s countries of operations.

-Germany-EBRD investment has been especially strong in Poland, followed by regional projects, Turkey and Hungary.
-Broken down by sector, joint Germany-EBRD investment has been in industry, commerce and agribusiness, followed by sustainable infrastructure and financial institutions.
+Germany-EBRD investment has been especially strong in Poland, followed by regional projects, Türkiye, Kazakhstan and Hungary.
+Broken down by sector, joint Germany-EBRD investment has been in the following sectors: industry, commerce and agribusiness, sustainable infrastructure, and financial institutions.

 German banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in the countries where we invest to foreign confirming banks.
 Since inception, the TFP has supported 3,104 export and import transactions for German companies for a total € 2,488.64 million, for transactions which were initiated by banks in the EBRD countries of operation and confirmed by banks in both Germany and abroad.
 Thirty-three German banks and branches of banks have joined the programme as Confirming Banks (all figures as of December 2022).

 From 2018 to 2022, entities from Germany won 527 procurement and consultancy contracts worth €404.6 million.

 The German International Climate Initiative (IKI) has recently approved EBRD two projects: Accelerating NDC and promoting sustainable bioenergy, agri and land-use practices in Ukraine and Regional mechanisms for the low-carbon, climate-resilient transformation of the energy-water-land Nexus in Central Asia.